Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Coherent radiation during tunneling ionization

-The spectra in a symmetric and asymmetric few-cycle laser pulses with $E_0=0.1$, $\omega_0=0.05$, and $N=6$ in the 3D zero-range potential are shown in Fig.~\ref{JJ}.
-In both cases the three-step HHG dominates after third harmonic, $\omega>4$ eV, while the continuum contribution via $j_{11}$ term does at low frequencies $\omega<4$ eV, see zoom of spectra for the case of the asymmetric laser pulse in Fig.~\ref{JJ2}.
-The first and second harmonics are mostly due to Thomson scattering, and the SFA calculation via $j_{11}$ is well approximated by the Babushkin model in the interval $0.5<\omega<4$ eV.

-In the asymmetric pulse [Fig.~\ref{JJ2}], the radiation has a spike in the near-zero-frequency domain dominated by the continuum contribution ($j_{11}$).
-The latter is similar to the Babushkin model.
-The spike at small frequencies has a simple explanation.
-Initially, the electron is at rest at the core, then it tunnels out during the current formation time $\tau$, and is accelerated in the continuum due to the laser field up to its final velocity $v$.
-The current associated with this motion can be modeled as
+The spectra in symmetric and asymmetric few-cycle laser pulses with $E_0=0.1$, $\omega_0=0.05$, and the number of cycles $N=12$ in the 3D zero-range potential are shown in Fig.~\ref{JJ}.
+In both cases the three-step HHG dominates after the third harmonic, $\omega>3\omega_0\approx 4$ eV, while the continuum contribution via $J_{11}$ term does at low frequencies $\omega<4$ eV, see zoom of spectra for the case of the asymmetric laser pulse in Fig.~\ref{JJ2}.
+The first and second harmonics are mostly due to Thomson scattering, and the SFA calculation via $J_{11}$ is well approximated by the Drude model in the interval $0.5<\omega<4$ eV.
+In particular, in the asymmetric pulse [Fig.~\ref{JJ2}], the radiation has a spike in the near-zero-frequency domain dominated by the continuum contribution ($J_{11}$), characteristic to the Drude model.
+Thus, we conclude that $J_{11}$ at low frequencies describes the Brunel radiation.